RY979/RY979.github.io/index.md

 </div>

 <div style="font-size:0.85rem;">
-I am someone who thinks deeply and always chooses to take a step forward.
+I like to think before I act and take initiative when something needs direction.
+I enjoy finding creative ways to keep things moving smoothly toward the goal.
 My experience includes:<br>
 • A co-op at TJX focusing on store operations and analytics<br>
 • Internship at Sephora focusing on merchandising<br>
 • Internships with Taco Bell brand marketing<br>